 Promotion on the basis of "merit" is at the root of every bureaucratic institution -- from the army to schools to the civil bureaucracy to the corporation.
 And a large part of what any bureaucracy does, is coming up with procedures and tests to determine whether people "qualify" for something or other (whether jobs, promotions, raises, subsidies, insurance payouts, or warranty claims).
 Now to be clear, I do believe that we must evaluate people's behavior, and that there is a place for bureaucratic organizational forms.
 But I also think it is extremely unwise -- and antidemocratic -- to organize society in such a way that those who end up on top get to decide who receives what, who (else) gets to climb the "ladder", and what anyone who wants to advance must do.
 Because even if individuals and small groups don't start out being preferentially concerned with their own and their friends' material interests, nobody can handle that kind of responsibility long-term.
 And this is doubly true when the possible rewards are as great as they are today, and when everyone is raised to believe that those who end up at the top are "better", and that they "matter more" than those who don't make it there.
 (Of course, everyone is free to argue that they should get more resources for doing what they do.
 But the only way you should be able to get them is by convincing your colleagues and peers.)

-Another, related development that really picked up steam during the Reagan and Thatcher years, which (also) receives far less exposure than it should, is the rise of what's been called managerial capitalism, and the worsening treatment of people inside the public and private tyrannies in which we have to work to earn our living.
-These days, there is less room than ever for people for asking critical questions, both of their employers, and of themselves.
-Questions such as whether we feel comfortable doing the kinds of things our employers are asking us to do in exchange for a salary and job stability, etc..
-On top of that, many of us are currently asked to take on a procedural attitude to right behavior (e.g. allotting 6 minutes per "client" no matter what they need, signing up the elderly for services they'll never use in exchange for commission/bonuses, or denying some percentage of insurance claims purely because the management has decided on that rule).
-All of this reinforces the false notion that moral questions shouldn't be asked while working, and that 'right behavior' is a function of following procedure (and law).
-Over time, this dulls our sense of right and wrong, because while most people will initially object to such rules, most of the time they'll fail to revert them, which contributes to apathy.
-Over time this leads either to rationalization and denial of the moral aspects and consequences of our behavior ("it's legal" / "it's the rules" / "superior's orders"), or (if we can't), we resign, to be replaced by people who never knew the old rules, or who are willing to live by the new ones.
+Another, related development that really picked up steam during the Reagan and Thatcher years, and which has (also) received far less exposure than it should, is the rise of what's been called managerialism, which has contributed strongly negatively to the treatment of people inside the public and private tyrannies in which we all have to work to earn our living, no matter whether we are comfortable doing the kinds of things our employers ask us to do in exchange for a salary, job security, and so on.
+For instance, while we work, we are expected to take on a completely procedural attitude towards questions of correct behavior (e.g. allotting 6 minutes per "client" no matter what they need; tricking elderly people into subscribing to expensive services they'll never use because this gets you commission or bonuses; or treating our own health as secondary to achieving performance targets so we don’t get fired).
+All of these expectations follow from and reinforce the false notion that moral questions shouldn't be asked while working, and that 'right behavior' is a function of following procedure (and your superior’s orders).
+Over time, this dulls our sense of right and wrong, because while most people will initially object to this, most of the time they don’t successfully organize to change them (back).
+Over time such pragmatic acceptance leads either to rationalization and denial of the moral aspects and consequences of those actions ("it's legal" / "it's the rules" / "superior's orders"), or people become depressed or resign, to be replaced by people who never knew the old rules, or who are willing to live by the new ones.
 Which sums up a large part of what's been going on the past few decades.

-And when you apply this same "rules are the rules" and "agreed is agreed" mentality to politics and economic policy, while also having been taught nonsense like how "you're always supposed to pay your debts" (and you're never supposed to "live beyond your means"), lots of people will engage in victim-blaming*** (including blaming themselves), rather than asking why the system was set up in such a way that the banks freely chose to sell millions of people "liar's loans", without ever asking anyone to prove that they actually made the money they claimed to.
+And when you apply this same "rules are the rules" and "agreed is agreed" mentality to politics and economic policy, while also having been taught nonsense like how "you're always supposed to pay your debts" (and you're never supposed to "live beyond your means"), many people will in fact engage in victim-blaming*** (including of themselves), rather than asking why the system was set up in such a way, and what we can do to change this.

 So how to escape this way of thinking, and stop treating people differently based on our judgment of their value?
-On the personal level, that one's relatively easy.
+On the personal level, that question's relatively easy.
 Or well, not so easy, because relearning takes time, and if it was easy, I wouldn't need to write about it.
 But at least there is a way out, and our behavior is under our control.
-As to institutional and political change -- for that I'd refer you to my other essays, especially the ones on money and careerism.
+As to institutional and political change -- for that I'd refer you to my other essays, especially the ones on money and careerism, and those on marxism, especially these two books.

 ** And by pushing individualism, and so on, in university and through the entertainment media.